jmyers7/book/_sources/chapters/random-vectors.md

 :   image:
 :       width: 100%

-_, (ax1, ax2) = plt.subplots(ncols=2,
+_, axes = plt.subplots(ncols=2, figsize=(9, 4), sharey=True, sharex=True)
-                             figsize=(9, 4),
-                             sharey=True,
-                             sharex=True)

-sns.kdeplot(x=X, y=Y, ax=ax1)
-sns.histplot(x=X, y=Y,
-             cbar=True,
-             ax=ax2,
-             cbar_kws={'label': 'frequency'})
+sns.kdeplot(data=df, x='area', y='price', ax=axes[0])
+sns.histplot(data=df, x='area', y='price', cbar=True, ax=axes[1], cbar_kws={'label': 'count'})

-ax1.set_title('bivariate kde')
+axes[0].set_title('bivariate kde')
-ax2.set_title('bivariate histogram')
+axes[1].set_title('bivariate histogram')
-ax1.set_xlabel(r'$x=$size (ft$^2$)')
-ax2.set_xlabel(r'$x=$size (ft$^2$)')
-ax1.set_ylabel(r'$y=$price (\$1,000)')
 plt.tight_layout()
 ```

 Even though the density surface for a bivariate empirical distribution is _not_ a continuous surface, if it _were_, you can imagine that the curves in the KDE on the left are its contours.
 In other words, these are the curves over which the density surface has constant height.
-It appears that the density surface has either a global minimum or global maximum near $(2000,175)$, but we can't tell which from the KDE alone because the contours are not labelled.
+It appears that the density surface has either a global minimum or global maximum near $(1000,125)$, but we can't tell which from the KDE alone because the contours are not labeled.

 On the right-hand side of the figure above, we have a bivariate version of a histogram.
-While a histogram for a univariate dataset is obtained by subdividing the line $\mathbb{R}$ into bins, for a bivariate dataset the plane $\mathbb{R}^2$ is subdivided into rectangle bins.
-Then, over each of these rectangular bins we would place a $3$-dimensional "bar" whose height is equal (or proportional) to the number of data points that fall in the bin; thus, a histogram for bivariate data should really live in three dimensions ($xyz$-space).
+While a histogram for a univariate dataset is obtained by subdividing the line $\mathbb{R}$ into bins, for a bivariate dataset the plane $\mathbb{R}^2$ is subdivided into rectangular bins.
+Then, over each of these rectangular bins we would place a $3$-dimensional "bar" whose height is equal (or proportional) to the number of data points that fall in the bin; thus, a histogram for bivariate data should really live in three dimensions.
 However, the histogram above shows only the bins in the plane $\mathbb{R}^2$, and it displays the heights of the "bars" by color, with darker shades of blue indicating a larger number of data points are contained in the bin.
 It is evident from this diagram that the global extreme point identified in the KDE is, in fact, a global maximum.